Guidance on taking leave

 Employees can be required to use leave, and supervisors are also not obligated to allow someone to work from home.
 It is expected that employees who are ill take sick leave.

-If your health condition meets the definition of a serious health condition under FMLA, as documented through a certification by a health care provider, then it may be appropriate; however, being withheld from work with no symptoms would not qualify.
+If your health condition meets the definition of a serious health condition under FMLA, as documented through a certification by a health care provider, then it may be appropriate.

-I am fully vaccinated and have had no known exposure but I am withheld from campus.
-Why?
+I am fully vaccinated and have had no known exposure.
 What should I do?

 I need to stay home to care for my underage child (i.e., under 18-years old) who has been withheld from school.
 Can I teach remotely?